 Refer to the Timeline Template (Appendix G).
 Follow the instructions provided on the template.
-The Project Period for the Program will be twelve months.
-The month and year the project period begins will be determined when grants are awarded and executed.
+The Project Period for the Readiness grant will be twenty-four months.
+The month in which the project period begins will be determined when grants are awarded and executed.
 Therefore, the Timeline Worksheet outlines an unspecified twelve-month period.
-(NOTE: Track 2, Option 2.2 Applicants must complete two (2) Workplan pages denoting a 24-month project period.)
+Applicants may complete two (2) Workplan pages if proposed initiatives exceed a twelve-month completion period.
 Upon award of the grant, the Grantee may be required to provide a more detailed timeline to include the actual month and year the identified activities will begin and end.